Weyl Spreading Sequence Optimizing CDMA: Simulation Results

-The former sequence is obtained from Eq. (\ref{eq:sarwate_seq}) and the latter sequence is obtained from Eq. (\ref{eq:optimal_seq}).
+\mathindent=7mm The former sequence is obtained from Eq. (\ref{eq:sarwate_seq}) and the latter sequence is obtained from Eq. (\ref{eq:optimal_seq}).
 In this section, the ``Weyl'' spreading sequence is $\left\{\tilde{w}_{k,n}(N,\gamma)\right\}$ and the ``Optimal'' one is $\left\{\tilde{w}_{k,n}(K,\gamma)\right\}$.
 Note that the optimal spreading sequences are different in the number of users $K$.
-The ``Upper Bound'' is obtained from Eq. (\ref{eq:upper}).
+The ``Upper Bound'' is obtained from Eq. (\ref{eq:snr_upper}).

-Figure 1 shows the relation between the number of users and Bit Error Rate (BER) when $N=31$ and $E/N_0 = 25$(db).
-In this figure, we set $\gamma=\frac{1}{2N}$, which is independent of the number of users $K$.
+Figure \ref{fig:ber_user} shows the relation between the number of users and BER when $N=31$ and $E/N_0 = 25$(db), where $E$ is the energy per data bit.
+In this figure, we set $\gamma=\frac{1}{2N}$.
 The BER of the Weyl spreading sequences is lower than the one of the Gold codes and the optimal Chebyshev spreading sequences.
-However, it is higher than one of the FZC sequence families.
+However, it is higher than one of the Oppermann sequences.
 The upper bound is established when the number of the users $K$ is larger than 20.
-On the other hands, the BER of the global solution of the problem $(P)$, the Optimal Weyl sequences $\left\{\tilde{w}_{k,n}(K,\gamma)\right\}$ is the lowest.
+On the other hands, the BER of the global solution of the problem $(P)$, the Optimal Weyl sequences $\left\{\tilde{w}_{k,n}(K,\gamma)\right\}$ have the lowest BER.
 These sequences are dramatically efficient when the number of the users $K$ is fixed.